OscarKodes/100-Days-of-Data-Projects/README.md

 # 100 Days of Data Projects

 This is a daily goal where I will work on data projects for 100 days.

-The best projects at the end will be added to my portfolio.
+The purpose is to practice data analysis, machine learning, creating dashboards, and communicating data insights to a general audience.

 I aim to do at least one of the following each day: